jinjunliu/deepwiki-redirector/README.md

 This browser extension streamlines the workflow for users who frequently navigate between code repositories on GitHub and related content on DeepWiki.
 It detects when you are viewing a repository page on GitHub (`github.com/username/repository`) and adds a floating "DeepWiki" button.
 Clicking this button instantly opens the corresponding DeepWiki page (`deepwiki.com/username/repository`) in a new browser tab.

+Screenshot for button on GitHub page:
 ![Screenshot 1](screenshots/github-page.png)

+Screenshot for DeepWiki page:
 ![Screenshot 2](screenshots/deepwiki-page.png)

 ## Features